Execution-First Delegation: The AI-as-Executor Pattern¶

 Recovery — what to do if something goes wrong

-Skipping any part produces predictable failures:
+Skip any part and you get predictable failures:

-MCP as the Grounding Layer¶
+MCP as the grounding layer¶

 - "Here is the current state of the deployment system (as text)" — prompt-embedded, stale, untestable